 Police Training Center

 The Police Training Center is committed to providing sworn law enforcement officers and police recruits with best-practices police training.
-As law enforcement officers are increasingly being called upon to act as problem solvers in our community, the Police Academy is dedicated to providing officers with the necessary skills and resources to professionally serve and protect the citizens of Fort Wayne.
+As law enforcement officers are increasingly being called upon to act as problem solvers in our community, the Training Division is dedicated to providing officers with the necessary skills and resources to professionally serve and protect the citizens of Fort Wayne.

 - Hiring and training of new officers.

-- Provide all active officers of the Fort Wayne Police Department the state-mandated minimum training hours.
+- Provide all active officers of the Fort Wayne Police Department training that exceeds the state-mandated minimum training hours.

 - Facilitate training in specific topics.